-• Schedule your oral exam with the Graduate School at least one week in advance of the date/time agreed upon by committee members.
+- Schedule your final defense with the Graduate Program Coordinator (to reserve a room for your exam) at least one week in advance of the date/time agreed upon by committee members.
 Contact the Graduate Program Coordinator to reserve a room for your exam.
-[NEW] Students will receive the Final Oral Exam Form via email once the final exam is scheduled online. - Guidelines
+Refer to the degree completion steps for instructions.

 Alternative to the traditional dissertation:

 Although most students at the University complete traditional dissertations (i.e., a single and extensive quantitative and/or qualitative study described in detail in a five- or six-chapter dissertation), students have the option of proposing an alternative format to the traditional dissertation.
-This may include a series of studies completed during the Ph.D. program and possibly published previously by the student.
+This may include a series of studies completed during the PhD program and possibly published previously by the student.

 The Graduate School allows the thesis to include materials that students have published while University of Minnesota graduate students, provided the research was carried out under the direction of the graduate faculty and approved by the adviser for inclusion in the thesis.
 Such publication is welcomed as the best demonstration of quality in a student's research, and the Graduate School encourages the practice.
 The adviser should notify the Graduate School in writing of the intention to publish part of the thesis material, but the Graduate School's approval is not required.